Medium’s Trademark Policy

 What’s a trademark?

 A trademark can be lots of things, but usually it’s a word, phrase or design (like a company name, a product name, a slogan or a logo).
 It shows you that this good or service comes from one company as opposed to some other company.

 Trademarks exist to prevent consumer confusion over the source of a particular good or service.
 They also stop one company from free-riding on another company’s investment in branding.
 By contrast, they do not exist to help a company stop someone from discussing it (or its products) or to end secondary markets.

 Someone’s using my trademark on Medium.
 What do I do?

-If you think someone’s using your trademark in a way that’s likely to confuse readers, let us know.
-We’ll look into it.
-Then we’ll take appropriate action.
-This might include temporarily or permanently removing a post or account.
+If you think someone’s using your trademark in a way that’s likely to confuse readers, let us know and we will take appropriate action.
+This might include temporarily or permanently removing the content.

 If someone’s using my trademark, in what scenarios would you not take it down?

 - If they’re using it in a way not likely to confuse anyone about the source of a good/service.